Insights

 Choosing the Right Transformer for Lighting

-For virtually any power set-up, leaving a 20% buffer is wise, using only 80% of a transformer’s maximum capacity.
-To find the right transformer, multiply the total wattage of your lights by 1.2.
-For example, if you have 10 LED strips with a capacity of 10 Watts each, you’ll need 100 Watts of power.
-To maintain the 20% buffer, choose a transformer capable of 120 Watts.
+For almost any power setup, it’s wise to leave a 20% buffer, meaning you should only use 80% of a transformer’s maximum capacity.
+To select the right transformer, multiply the total wattage of your lights by 1.2.
+For instance, if you have 10 LED strips rated at 10 Watts each, you’ll need 100 Watts of power.
+To maintain the 20% buffer, choose a transformer that can handle 120 Watts.

-Learning to choose the right transformer is sometimes left for professionals, consulting an electrician or starting with our Lighting Specialist is often a smart move.
-We hope this overview helps you grasp the basics of essential electrical units.
-To speak with our Lighting Specialist about the best products and transformers for your project, call the number below:
+Choosing the right transformer can be left to the experts, consulting an electrician or our Lighting Specialist is best.
+We hope this guide helps you understand the basics of key electrical units.
+To get in touch with our Lighting Specialist about the best products and transformers for your project, please contact us at [email protected].